 Facet Syndrome & Facet Disease

+Each vertebra, there are 33 that make up the vertebral column, has four facet joints.
 Facets are the smooth, flat surfaces of the vertebrae that interlock and allow the spine to flex.
 Facet joints permit gliding movements between the vertebrae.
 These joints are in constant motion, providing the spine with the stability and flexibility needed to walk, run, bend, sit and twist.

 Types of Facet Syndrome

 There are a number of terms used to describe facet joint problems or facet disease.
 In general, all of these terms mean the same thing; arthritis or degeneration of the facet joints, including:

 Refers to the condition caused by degeneration and deterioration of the small joints of the spine due to the aging process.
 Degenerative facet joints mostly happen in the lower back, resulting in radiating pain in that area.
 Degeneration of facet joints may result in facet disease or facet arthritis.

 Refers to the condition caused by arthritic changes and inflammation that can develop in spine joints.
 Arthritis of the facet joints usually results in “referred pain” – i.e. the pain is perceived at a location other than the actual site of the problem.